-On behalf of everyone at Symphonic Distribution, we are thrilled to be able to work with you.
-As you will see, Symphonic Distribution has a lot more to offer than what you previously had and we are excited to help grow your revenue in various different ways.
-With Symphonic, you'll have a larger distribution network as well!
-We wanted to put a document together to summarize some important information regarding your transfer.
+On behalf of everyone at Symphonic Distribution, we are thrilled to be able to work with you!
+As you will see, Symphonic Distribution has a lot more to offer than what you previously had, and we are excited to help grow your revenue in various ways.
+With Symphonic, you'll have a larger distribution network as well.
+This article summarizes a few important topics regarding your transfer.

-We've made it as simple as possible for your content to be transferred or ingested into our system.
+We've made it as easy as possible for your content to be transferred or ingested into our system.
 We have a Catalog Transfer tool that you can use.

-You can additionally transfer one release at a time and reference our detailed full upload guide.
+You can also transfer one release at a time and reference our detailed full upload guide.

 Please create a request for help and be sure to provide as much information as possible about your catalog and release schedule.
-There are certain content requirements so, in order to assist you, we'll need to have all release assets organized for a speedy ingestion process.
+There are certain content requirements so, we'll need you to have all release assets organized for a speedy ingestion process.

-The remaining Digital Service Providers, like iTunes, Spotify, Amazon, etc. do not transfer content between distributors.
+The remaining Digital Service Providers (iTunes, Spotify, Amazon, etc.) do not transfer content between distributors.
 With that said, you'll need to reload your catalog to our system.
-Symphonic makes this process easy and all you'll need is a UPC or link to your release on Spotify.
+Symphonic makes this process easy, and all you'll need is a UPC or link to your release on Spotify.
 From there, we will try and fill in the information as best as we can to make your transfer smooth!